hl7dk/KL-dk/input/pagecontent/StructureDefinition-KLCommonCareSocialCondition-intro.md

 Condition.recordedDate is the date where the condition was first recorded, NOT the date where the problem first known to be present.

 Condition.clinicalStatus should be populated with the value "active" if the citizen has the condition, and inactive if the citizen no longer have the condition.
-It should be "unconfirmed", if a note is associated with a condition code, which is not already active (this is specific to FFB).
+Condition.verificationStatus should be set to "unconfirmed", if a note is associated with a condition code, which is not already active and confirmed (this is specific to FFB).
+In most other use cases, Condition.verificationStatus should be "confirmed". clinicalStatus is mandatory, and it is a good idea to always provide the verificationStatus.
+If not populated, the condition is assumed to be "confirmed".

 Conditions are related to a professional context (through its code).
 These are the different contexts in which codelists of conditions are formulated: